WoodwindCDT/Employee-Tracker/README.md

   ## Description

-  This project was created for a Team Management Usage.
+  This project was created for Team Management Usage.
 The Node.JS allows a user to navigate through a series of Prompts to add, view, update - Employee, Roles, and Department Information.

   ## Table of contents